Connorbelez/GreenGlimpseSocketRelayMicroService/README.md

 This is a barebones implementation where the user chooses the topic to sub to on the frontend.

 To test:
+pull repo

+get the solace credentials from our discord, put them in the indicated spot in samplePublisher.js and server.js

 node server.js